hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/evm-transaction-response-codes.md

 ## Propagated EVM Transaction Response Codes
 These response codes can appear for `ContractCall`, `ContractCreate`, and `EthereumTransaction`.
 It is possible for `ContractCreate` and `ContractCall` to create child transactions, and if one of them fails with a special revert or halt reason, the status is propagated to the top-level status of the transaction.
-`ContractCall` creates child transactions by executing logic that results in another call to a function/contract.
+- `ContractCall` creates child transactions by executing logic that results in another call to a function/contract.
-`ContractCreate` creates child transactions by having logic containing calls in the constructor.
+- `ContractCreate` creates child transactions by having logic containing calls in the constructor.
+- `EthereumTransaction` allows for wrapped ContractCall and ContractCreate transactions, which can also create child transactions in the same manner as described above.

+Note: The description for the statuses is copied from [protobuf repo](https://github.com/hashgraph/hedera-protobufs/blob/main/services/response_code.proto)

 - **CONTRACT_REVERT_EXECUTED**
   - The default error for contract execution being reverted.
 This also happens when the REVERT opcode is executed in the contract.